isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 *   You are not allowed to have in possession any weapon.
 You are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.

-**The school would like to develop in all students self-discipline.
-The observance of school rules is one of the key pillars to achieve a fruitful school experience.**
+<p style="text-align: justify;"><b>The school would like to develop in all students self-discipline.<br>The observance of school rules is one of the key pillars to achieve a fruitful school experience.</b></p>

-**Hence, to help students learn from and correct negative conduct when they misbehave or break school rules, appropriate consequences will be meted out to the students concerned.**
+<p style="text-align: justify;"><b>Hence, to help students learn from and correct negative conduct when they misbehave or break school rules, appropriate consequences will be meted out to the students concerned.</b></p>

-**The school wishes all students a successful learning experience.**
+<p style="text-align: justify;"><b>The school wishes all students a successful learning experience.</b></p>

 ### <b><u>MOBILE PHONE POLICY</u></b>

 <u>Rationale</u>

-We recognise that many students own a mobile phone, and that some parents/guardians request that their child/ward to bring a mobile phone to school for safety and accountability purposes.
+<p style="text-align: justify;">We recognise that many students own a mobile phone, and that some parents/guardians request that their child/ward to bring a mobile phone to school for safety and accountability purposes.
 To ensure a conducive environment for our students, unnecessary distractions or disruptions should be avoided.
 Therefore, the school strongly discourages students from bringing mobile phones to school.
-However, if there is a need, students are allowed to use their mobile phones outside curriculum time (including CCA time) in the canteen or at the foyer unless authorised by a teacher.
+However, if there is a need, students are allowed to use their mobile phones outside curriculum time (including CCA time) in the canteen or at the foyer unless authorised by a teacher.</p>

 <u>Responsibility of Student</u>